TraceMachina/nativelink/local-remote-execution/README.md

 ## 🛠️ Rebuilding the toolchains

-This is only relevant if you're updating the base toolchains in the `nativelink` repository itself.
+This is relevant if you're updating the base toolchains in the `nativelink` repository itself.
 If you run `nix flake update` in the `nativelink` repository you need to update the generated Bazel toolchains as well: